Dewkia/merge-pdf/README.md

 ## **Quick Start**
 * Clone or Download this repository to your local machine.
 * Place all the PDF files you wish to merge into the same folder as the script.
+* Currently, the script does not allow sorting.
+You can add numbers in file names to force ranking your files first.
 * Open `pdf_merger.R` in RStudio or your preferred editor.
 * (Optional) Edit the `page_to_remove` variable if you need to delete a specific page (default is set to page 3).
 * Execute the script.